Towerism/csce434-pp1/README.md

 exist in the hash table, I decided to pass a number of spaces equal to the length of the ill-formed directive to the scanner so the columns kept track of by the scanner would not surprise the user when the directive token is discarded.

+### Tab characters
+I decided to increment the column tracker by 8 when a tab character is encountered.
+If the user wants to use their own "tab" size, they should instead use spaces instead of redefining tab size in their text editor.